 To freeze, let cornbread muffins cool completely then transfer to a freezer-safe baggie and freeze for up to 3 months.

 Yes!
 These will keep up to 3 months in the freezer.
 Thaw overnight in the fridge or simply reheat in the microwave.

 LMK how much you love these muffs!Print

-The most Amazing Cornbread Muffins with cheddar cheese--moist, fluffy and irresistible with a pat of butter, a drizzle of honey, with chili, or in stuffing!
+The most Amazing Cornbread Muffins with cheddar cheese--moist, fluffy and irresistible with a pat of butter, a drizzle of honey, with white bean chili, or in stuffing!